kekema/apex-ig-model-logic/README.md

 - when making use of the model API, you get into details like record- and field metadata.

 To make implementing application logic in the model layer much more convenient, the plugin offers:
-- 'onFieldChange', 'onEvaluateRecords', 'onSetAggregateValue', 'onInitCalcValue' and 'onInitCheckCallback' event handlers
+- 'onFieldChange', 'onEvaluateRecord', 'onSetAggregateValue', 'onInitCalcValue' and 'onInitCheckCallback' event handlers
 - a high-level API

 Usage: <br/>